achrysochoou/astrosat-test/README.rst

  -  make sure you have rabbitmq
  -  create a virtualenv
  -  install everything in requirements.txt to the virtualenv
- -  (note that "rcssmin" & "rjsmin" may need to be installed w/ the --without-c-extensions flag)
+ -  (note that "rcssmin" & "rjsmin" may need to be installed w/ the "--without-c-extensions" flag)
  -  run `python astrosat/manage.py migrate`
  -  run `python astrosat/manage.py createsuperuser`
  -  run `python astrosat/manage.py loaddata astrosat/astrosat/fixtures/sites.json`